papakofifog/zipiChat/zipiApi/README.md

 #Node JS for the API

-#JWT, OAuth2.0 for User Authentication
+#JWT, Google OAuth2.0 for User Authentication

 #Socket.io for bideractional communication between two users.